wiradp/olist-e-commerce-data-analysis/README.md

 >
 > :pushpin: _Thank you for taking the time to read this.
 Please feel free to offer feedback and recommendations.
 I am willing to talk about it._ :pray:

+You can see in another easy report at my porfolio [Medium](https://medium.com/@wiradp/olist-e-commerce-data-analysis-d8530fb49c01)